benofben/benlackey/posts/Losing our Parks/README.md

 <p><img src="IMG_7599.jpg" width="300"></p>

+This is a letter I sent to the Department of the Interior.

 Dear Mr Burgum,

 I was heartened to see the [recent changes to the America the Beautiful Pass](https://www.doi.gov/pressreleases/department-interior-announces-modernized-more-affordable-national-park-access).
 It looks like the current administration is trying to resolve some barriers to access to our National Parks.
 I pine for the days before that pass existed when the only fee to enter the park was the tax dollars I already pay.